Bringing your non-EEA de facto partner home to Ireland

 Where to apply for registration

-If you and your partner are living in Dublin, you need to make an online appointment to go to the Irish Naturalisation and Immigration Service Registration Office at 13/14 Burgh Quay, Dublin 2.
+If you and your partner are living in Dublin, you need to call Freephone 1800 741741 to make an appointment to go to the Irish Naturalisation and Immigration Service Registration Office at 13/14 Burgh Quay, Dublin 2.

 If residency permission is granted